PCP: What Is PCP, the Effects, Risks, & More of This Dangerous Anesthetic

 High doses of PCP can also trigger seizures, coma, and risky behavior.
 Emotional and behavioral changes at increased amounts cause hallucinations and delirium.

-Is it Possible to Get Addicted to PCP?
+Is It Possible to Get Addicted to PCP?

 Yes, it’s possible to develop a dependency on PCP.
 Whether or not this qualifies as an actual addiction is still being studied, but PCP can certainly wreak havoc on a person’s life.
 Signs of PCP addiction can include: